quat1024/AutoThirdPerson/NOTES.md

 previous version: kinda botania style, two "service" classes are required in the constructor: one for interacting with minecraft & one for interacting with the loader.
 A little bit wrong (like "logging" requires interacting with FML on 1.4.7, so it's not really a vanilla-only capability) and I don't really think the separation proves useful.

 better approach imo: one mod class full of abstract methods, extended abstractly in the xplat module with whatever is possible to implement there, and further extended in the loader module

-Tweaks:

-* Would be nice if the `State` type was pluggable, especially for the old versions of forge
-* Remove the "client tickers" thing in favor of "making the loader call AutoThirdPerson#tick"